backend-developers-ltd/ComputeHorde/README.md

 and `HOTKEY_PATH` with the path of your hotkey (i.e. `~/.bittensor/wallets/my-wallet/hotkeys/my-hotkey`).
 This script installs necessary tools in the server, copies the keys and starts the validator/miner with the corresponding runner and default config.

-If you want to change the default config, see [Validator runner README](validator/envs/runner/README.md) and [Miner runner README](miner/envs/runner/README.md) for details.
+If you want to change the default config, see [Miner runner README](miner/envs/runner/README.md) for details.

-# Checking that your miner works properly
+### Checking that your miner works properly

 1. Check if your miner is reachable from a machine different from the miner: `curl {ADDRESS}:{PORT}/admin/login/ -i`.
    Both `PORT` and `ADDRESS` can be obtained from the metagraph.
 If everything is ok the first line should read